 Figure 4 The table KV store contains table and index identifiers for each record.

-Figure 4 shows the table name and index name ("primary") as text, but within the KV store, these are actually represented as compact table and index identifiers.
+Figure 4 shows the table name and index name ("primary") as text, but within the KV store, these are represented as compact table and index identifiers.

 Column Families